 If you can limit your screen time, then do so.
 If you find yourself browsing mindlessly on social media, then it’s better to rest your eyes and take a break from the screen.
-Of course, this may not apply to everyone, especially if your job involves you to be in front of the screen all day.
+Of course, this may not apply to everyone, especially if your job involves you being in front of the screen all day.
 However, you can always find little ways to take screen breaks and rest your eyes.

 Protecting your eyes from the screen is essential.
 You might be surprised at the many health conditions that you can get from prolonged screen exposure.
 Use these tips to keep the windows of your soul clear and bright.
 Your eyes are important, take care of them!

 Ocushield has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.